FloncDev/manchester-hack-jr-23/README.md

 ## Leaderboard
 <hr>
 In order to add more content into the project that the user can engage with, we have added a ranking system.
 The users that have signed up can actively compete against eachother for the title of the greatest investor within our project's reality-based simulation (bragging rights are included).
 The leaderboard functions by sorting the users in descending order, the largest portfolio value to the lowest.
 This creates a ranking from the most prosperous user to the least valued user.
-This
+We believe this system is necessary for the motivation of the user.

 <br>
 <br>

-***This is a project constructed within the time frame of HacJr Manchester, given inspiration through the challenge given by AJ Bell - saving for the future.***
+***This is a project constructed within the time frame of HacJr Manchester, given inspiration through the challenge given by AJ Bell Futures Foundation- saving for the future.***